 Generate a new recovery key

-For Dashlane Starter, Team, or Business plan admins: You can't generate a new key for members.
-The recovery key is a self-serve option to help members regain access to their accounts if they forget their Master Passwords.
+For Dashlane professional plan admins: You can't generate a new key for members.
+The recovery key is a self-serve option to help members regain access to their accounts if they forget their Master Password or get locked out of their passwordless account.

-Important: If you generate a recovery key and change your Master Password, your key is no longer valid.
+Important: If you generate a recovery key and change your Master Password, the key will no longer be valid.
 You need to generate a new key when you change your Master Password.

 - Select the Dashlane D icon in your browser's toolbar and enter your Master Password if prompted.
 Then in the extension pop-up, select Open the web app.

 - Write down your new key, which now replaces your previous key.
-We recommend storing your key in a safe place with other important documents, like your passport.
+We recommend storing your key in a secure location, along with other important documents.
 We don't recommend storing your key on your device or anywhere online.

 - Select Continue.

-- In the Confirm your recovery key pop-up, enter your new key to be sure that you copied it correctly.
+- In the Confirm your recovery key pop-up, enter your new key to confirm you copied it correctly.
 If you didn't make a copy, select Go back and write down the key now.

-- After correctly entering your new key, select Continue and then Done.
+- After entering your new key correctly, select Continue and then Done.

-- In the Dashlane Android app, go to the menu, select Settings and then Security.
+In the Dashlane Android app, select the three parallel lines to open the side menu.
+Then select Settings and Security.

 - On the Security screen, select Recovery key.
 You need to turn off Recovery key to generate a new recovery key.